nathanph/ms-thesis/4-literature/1-elections/1-american-elections/1-legislation.md

 > documentation requirements, and test evaluation criteria for the national
 > certification of voting systems

+HAVA also established provisional ballots for states that don't allow same-day registration.
+Provisional ballots allow voters to cast a ballot on election day if the voter feels they're entitled to vote but are not listed as being registered.
+The ballot is counted after the voter's eligibility has been verified with the goal being that no voter is turned away who should have otherwise been able to vote.

 Military and Overseas Voter Empowerment Act
 -------------------------------------------
 The **Military and Overseas Voter Empowerment Act (MOVE)**, passed in 2009,